JessicaTegner/JustUpdate/docs/docs/usage-cli.md

 If it's the first time uploading with this service in the JustUpdate repository, the initialization for that service will start.
 The scp, as an example, will begin to ask you for connection information and remote path to store the JustUpdate files.
-The uploader service initialization is a one time process and will be remembered for later use (only in that JustUpdar repository).
+The uploader service initialization is a one time process and will be remembered for later use (only in that JustUpdate repository).
 Note: The credentials for each initialized uploader service will be saved to **"ju-repo/credentials.dat"**